 Portions of veg are based on adult servings of 80g of fresh veg.
 We need much less than 80g of dried veg though, because the water (but not the nutrients) has been removed.
 Because the amount of water in different vegetables varies, the amount of dried veg that’s equivalent to a portion of fresh veg also varies.

-Lemon & Vanilla is officially “good for the gut” because of the chicory root fibre it contains.
+Caramelised Onion & Red Pepper is officially “good for the gut” because of the amount of chicory root fibre it contains (some other flavours contain it too, but enough to make the official claim).
 Please see our Ingredients page for further details about this (and our other ingredients), and why we think that the other bars are probably good for the gut too.

 Vitamins & minerals

 We haven’t fully analysed the vitamin and mineral content of the current range of bars yet (it’s very expensive).
 But we know from limited tests that they’ll probably contain most of the micronutrients you’d expect them to based on their ingredients (which is a lot).
 The profile will be different for each flavour, but all will be high in vitamin A (through the conversion of beta-carotene), and a good source of various others.